BKLaughton/RPGhomebrew/MaterialComlexitySizeD20Crafting/README.md

 A piece of weaponry or armour can be given a modification with the relevant craft skill.
 Each piece of equipment can only have one modification applied at once, though modifications can be changed or removed with the appropriate craft skill.

 To make modifications, use the crafting rules above, but quarter the crafting value (CV) required to make the weapon or armour being modified: this is the CV for the modification.
-Then use the same crafting rules to find the Complexity DC for that item, and roll against it daily to accrue Progress Points (PP).
+Find the craft DC of the item being worked upon, and daily progress checks against that DC accrue Progress Points (PP) towards the modification.
 The modification is complete when the PP total equals or exceeds the modification's CV.
 Weapons and Armour have the 'broken' condition whilst modification work is in progress.
 Many Armour modifications can also be applied to clothing (not those modifying armour statistics, of course), but a character cannot reap the benefits of modified clothing and armour, just whichever is worn on top.
 See **Table 1.5** and **Table 1.6** for a full list of Weapon and Armour modifications.

 #### Optional rule: Personalisations